-The scrambling route up the west face of Red Cap is apparently what is considered the traditional route on the peak, and it is the most direct of the three routes I have used there.
+The scrambling route up the west face of Red Cap is apparently what is considered the traditional route on the peak, and it is the most direct of the four routes I have used there.
 There is a good deal of Class 3 terrain, some exposure, and two "easy" Class 4 spots (one of which can be bypassed with a little "cheating"-- see route details).
 On a hot morning, this would be a good route since you will stay in the shade for much of it.
 On a warm afternoon, the route is a delight.

 From Charleston Boulevard (Route 159) west of I-215 and Summerlin, turn onto the Scenic Drive in RRCNCA.
 Just before Mile 3, you reach the signed Sandstone Quarry area (it is the third developed pullout along the road); turn off and park here.

 RT distance is about 2 miles, and elevation gain is about 650’ (4280’-4925’).

 About 3 minutes along the Calico Tanks Trail from its junction with the Turtlehead Peak Trail (or about 5 minutes from the parking area), you will reach a spot where the trail bends sharply to the right as it meets a wide, gravelly wash.
 Leave the trail and follow this wash-- avoid going left when you intersect another fairly wide wash-- through and over some small dryfalls and narrow sections that would feel like slot canyons if the walls were a bit higher.
 This wash will take you into open terrain near the left end of the peak’s western face.
 There are many ways to get there, ranging from easy to hard, but the easiest is probably this wash.
 The first photo below shows the wash where it meets the trail.